lgarceau768/BCDA-DPC-B2D2-Veteran-Attribution-API/product_requirements.md

 ### **Data Elements**

-You have been provided the following datasets to develop the minimum viable product of the Veteran Attribution API:
+**You have been provided the following datasets to develop the minimum viable product of the Veteran Attribution API:**

 * [**CMS_MC_Patients.json**](data/CMS_MC_Patients.json) - Contains the patient information associated with the individuals covered under Medicare (FHIR bundle).
 * [**CMS_MC_Coverage.json**](data/CMS_MC_Coverage.json) - Contains the Part A, Part B, and Part C coverage data associated with the individuals covered under Medicare (FHIR bundle).
 * [**VA_Patients.json**](data/VA_Patients.json) - Contains the Veterans covered under the VA Health Benefits Program that must be matched against the Medicare recipients (FHIR bundle).
 * [**VA_Coverage.json**](data/VA_Coverage.json) - Contains the coverage data associated with the individuals covered under the VA Health Benefits Program (FHIR bundle).

-You must use the provided data sets for this technical challenge.
+**You must use the provided data sets for this technical challenge**.
 Your solution must include the tools and/or scripts used to ingest the provided data, which may be used to ingest similarly formatted data.
 You may transform the data as needed.
 If a data discrepancy, gap, or mismatch is found, you must document the issue and explain how you would resolve it.
 If needed, you can generate additional synthetic data to complete this challenge.
 You must explain all of your technical decisions.

 ### Tech spec